Convexity in partial cubes: the hull number: Abstract

 On the other hand we provide a polynomial-time algorithm to determine the hull number of planar partial cube quadrangulations.

 Instances of the hull number problem for partial cubes described include poset dimension and hitting sets for interiors of curves in the plane.

-To obtain the above results, we investigate convexity in partial cubes and characterize these graphs in terms of their lattice of convex subgraphs, improving a theorem of Handa.
-Furthermore we provide a topological representation theorem for planar partial cubes, generalizing a result of Fukuda and Handa about rank $3$ oriented matroids.
+To obtain the above results, we investigate convexity in partial cubes and obtain a new characterization of these graphs in terms of their lattice of convex subgraphs.
+This refines a theorem of Handa.
+Furthermore we provide a topological representation theorem for planar partial cubes, generalizing a result of Fukuda and Handa about tope graphs of rank $3$ oriented matroids.